rancher/rancher.github.io/rancher/labels/index.md

 ---

-## Rancher-Compose Labels
+## Labels in Rancher
 ---

+Rancher uses labels on services/containers and hosts to help manage different features of Rancher.

+### Rancher-Compose Labels for Services

 Labels are used to help Rancher start up services and leverage the features of Rancher.
 This index of labels are used to help users create services using `rancher-compose`.
+There are UI equivalents of these labels that should be used instead of adding labels to a service.

 Key | Value |Description
 ----|-----|---